National Institutes of Health

 - The primary NIH organization for research on Islet Cell Transplantation is the National Institute of Diabetes and Digestive and Kidney Diseases

-Islet cell transplantation places cells from an organ donor into the body of another person.
-It is used experimentally to treat type 1 diabetes.
 Islets are cells found in clusters throughout the pancreas.
 They are made up of several types of cells.
-The islets contain beta cells, which make insulin.
+One of these is beta cells, which make insulin.
 Insulin is a hormone that helps the body use glucose for energy.
+Islet cell transplantation transfers cells from an organ donor into the body of another person.
+It is an experimental treatment for type 1 diabetes.

 In type 1 diabetes, the beta cells of the pancreas no longer make insulin.
 A person who has type 1 diabetes must take insulin daily to live.
 Transplanted islet cells, however, can take over the work of the destroyed cells.
-Once implanted, the beta cells in these islets begin to make and release insulin.
+The beta cells in these islets will begin to make and release insulin.
 Researchers hope islet transplantation will help people with type 1 diabetes live without daily insulin injections.

 NIH: National Institute of Diabetes and Digestive and Kidney Diseases